pgenfer/trello-pdd/README.md

 /// It should also be checked if some of the hardcoded widths/heights in the connection
 /// can somehow be replaced by variables.
 ```
-When trello-pd parsed your source code and finds a comment of the given form, it does the following:
+When trello-pdd parsed your source code and finds a comment of the given form, it does the following:
  1. it connects to your Trello board
  2. It checks if there is a card with the number ```52```
  3. If the card exists, a new card will be created and linked to card ```52``` (the parent card)